GRV96/commitfetch/README.md

 **`extract_text_lines`**

 This function reads the specified text file and returns its lines in a list.
-It allows for example to access tokens stored in a text file.
+It allows for example to access tokens stored in a text file, one per line.

 **`get_repo_commits`**